tannaurus/nsm-nitro-enclave-utils/README.md

 ### Test coverage

 There is a `wasm-pack` test harness in place to ensure features remain wasm compatible.
-This can be run with the following command: `wasm-pack test --node --no-default-features --features seed,rand,verify`.
+This can be run with the following command: `wasm-pack test --node --no-default-features --features seed,rand,verify,pki`.